Shelley Craft: Seven Network

 Craft began her television career in the early 1990s with a work experience stint at Channel Seven in Brisbane.
 This led to a job offer as a production assistant on a local program, and a few months later a co-host role with children's program Saturday Disney.

 Craft remained with Saturday Disney as host and segment producer for six years.
 Craft joined The Great Outdoors as a reporter in late 2001 and therefore chose to leave Saturday Disney in July 2002 whilst returning on occasion up until October 2005.
 Craft had one final appearance on Saturday Disney through flashbacks during an episode broadcast during September 2009, celebrating 1000 episodes of the program.

 As well as presenting stories for The Great Outdoors, she has worked on several of Channel Seven's major sporting events, including the 2000 Summer Olympics in Sydney (as part of the Sunrise team), the 2002 Winter Olympics in Salt Lake City and the 2002, 2003 and 2004 Melbourne Cups.

 Along with puppet, Agro, Craft hosted the short-lived revival of dating game show Perfect Match Australia in late 2002.
 In 2005, she co-hosted Australia's Guinness World Records with Grant Denyer.

-In 2006 Craft also joined Grant Denyer in presenting the annual telecast of Carols in the Domain.

 After the 2007 season, Craft left The Great Outdoors after a clean-out of the show, with several other presenters also shown the door.

 In late 2007, it was reported that Craft could have been a possible replacement for Kate Ritchie as the co-host of It Takes Two, but Craft, apparently miffed at the job offer, quit the network.